QualitativeDataRepository/iqmrnavigator/modules/bayesian-inference-for-qualitative-research.md

 ### 1:30pm - 3:00pm – Bayesian Guidance for Research Design

-This session will give a Bayesian perspective on some key elements of research design: case selection, and iterative research that involves going back and forth between theory refinement, data collection, and data analysis.
+This session will give a Bayesian perspective on some key elements of research design: including iterative research that involves going back and forth between theory refinement, data collection, and data analysis.
 Bayesianism provides a rigorous justification for many practices that are commonly employed in qualitative research but go against standard methodological prescriptions.

 **Required readings:**